korovev/DDPG_PER_LIGHTNING/README.md

 | ![Controller run](playing/pendulum/gif/pend.gif)                   |

 ## Usage
-This implementation is based on Python 3.8.
+This implementation is based on Python 3.8 and PyTorch Lightning.
 To install all the requirements:

 ```bash
 $ pip install -r requirements.txt